 New Franklin, who dropped to 9-8 on the season, led South Callaway after the first-two periods by the scores of 11-9 and 27-22.
 However, in the third quarter, South Callaway rallied back with a 17-6 advantage to go up by six at 39-33.
 New Franklin and South Callaway then battled back and forth in the final period with each team scoring 24 points.

-New Franklin coach Jim Schlotzhauer said his team made too many mistakes to pull out the win.
+Page 2 of 2 - New Franklin coach Jim Schlotzhauer said his team made too many mistakes to pull out the win.

 “South Callaway is a solid team who simply won’t beat themselves,” Schlotzhauer said.
 “In order to win against them must take care of the ball and defend well.
 Tonight we didn’t do either of those well enough to take home a win.”